Gary Davis (American football)

-Gary Curtis Davis (born September 7, 1954) is a former American football running back in the National Football League (NFL).
-He was drafted by the Miami Dolphins in the sixth round of the 1976 NFL Draft and also played for the Tampa Bay Buccaneers and Cleveland Browns.
-He played college football at Cal Poly-San Luis Obispo.
+Gary Curtis Davis (born September 7, 1954) is an American former professional football player who was a running back in the National Football League (NFL).
+He was selected by the Miami Dolphins in the sixth round of the 1976 NFL draft and also played for the Tampa Bay Buccaneers and Cleveland Browns.
+He played college football for the Cal Poly Mustangs.

 College career

 At Cal Poly, Davis led the California Collegiate Athletic Association in rushing yardage as a junior and senior, and was selected for All-CCAA accolades twice.
 He majored in social sciences.
 In his final season of 1975, Davis also was chosen for United Press International 'Little All-Coast Team' status.

 Professional career

 Davis ranks third all-time in Miami Dolphins history for single-season kickoff return average, averaging 29.6 yards per return in 1977.

 In August 2022, Sports Illustrated ranked Davis as the third-greatest Dolphin to ever wear jersey number 27.